lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 Borrowing terminology from the study of fluid flow, we can define three related line representation schemes for vector fields.

-*Particle traces* are trajectories traced by fluid particles over time.
+* Particle traces are trajectories traced by fluid particles over time.

-*Streaklines* are the set of particle traces at a particular time $t_i$through a specified point $x_i$.
+* Streaklines are the set of particle traces at a particular time $t_i$through a specified point $x_i$.

-*Streamlines* are integral curves along a curve $s$ satisfying the equation
+* Streamlines  are integral curves along a curve $s$ satisfying the equation

 $$
-% EQUATION 6-5
-% just my $0.02 worth - stationary velocity field V, streamline S
 \vec{s}(t) = \int_{\tau = t_0}^{t} \vec{V}\left(\vec{s}\left(\tau\right)\right)\text{d}\tau
 \bf\tag{6-5}
 $$